Uganda’s Great Rift Valley with Queen Elizabeth National Park & Semliki National Park.

 Uganda has five trekking centres namely: Buhoma sector, Ruhija sector, Nkuringo Sector, Rushaga sector and the one in Mgahinga National park.

-In Rwanda, Game drive is only done in Akagera National park while in Uganda; game drive is done in Kidepo valley National park, Murchison falls national park, Lake Mburo National park, Semliki national park.Read More
+You can enjoy a classic safari in Rwanda within only the Akagera National Park.
+This savanna national park is only destination where you can enjoy game drives.
+In Uganda; game drive is done in Kidepo valley National park, Murchison falls national park, Lake Mburo National park, Semliki national park.Read More

 Tourism Private Sector Jointly Condemns Killing of Lions in Queen Elizabeth National Park.